Hide code cell source

 Introduction#

 A beam with a mass in its center is compressed to buckling.
 It is then excited by means of a shaker which represents the vibrations present in the environment.
-An electrical extraction circuit is present but will not be modeled in this tutorial to simplify your task.
-The system has been manufactured and tested in the laboratory and is shown in the figure below (from [HLB19]):

 The differential equation associated with this system is as follows: